anjalikhushi/anjalikhushi/README.md

 - ⚡ Fun fact: ...
 -->
 # 💫 About Me:

-🔭 I’m a passionate Java Developer.
+🔭 I’m a passionate software developer in the making.

-🌱 I’m currently learning Spring Boot RESTful API.
+🌱 I'm Currently learning and exploring various aspects of software development, including algorithms, data structures, and web development.

+💻 I'm working on personal projects to improve my coding skills and understanding of programming paradigms.

 📫 How to reach me: anjali16khushi@gmail.com